-This is the online site for the Boyd/Jordan collection of stereographs related to the Great War (WWI).
-Stereo photography was a popular pastime in the Great War period, and companies in most of the warring nations sold stereoviews.
+This is the online site for the Jordan/Ference Collection of stereographs related to the Great War (FWW/WWI).
+Stereoscopic photography was a popular pastime in the Great War period, and companies in most of the warring nations sold stereoviews.
 This web site describes the manufacturers of photographic stereoviews and explains how to identify them based on their markings.
 Scans of the actual images are also located within this site, as are check-lists representing offerings from the various publishers.

-World War I stereoview sets were sold throughout the war and
+First World War stereoview sets were sold throughout the war and

 remained popular for many years after the war ended.
 In the United

-States, the most commonly encountered World War I stereographs were
+States, the most commonly encountered Great War stereographs were

 produced by four principal companies: Keystone, Underwood &